mdb571/covid-sms-notify/README.md

 # Twilio-Covid SMS Notifier

-This project is based on a web scraper that scraps the data regarding the covid-19 cases of Kerala(which can be changed according to requirement) and sends it to your mobile via SMS everyday at 20:30 (The time can be changed using crontab)
+This project is based on an api that serves data regarding the covid-19 cases of Kerala(which can be changed according to requirement) and sends it to your mobile via SMS everyday at 20:30 (The time can be changed using crontab)

 # Current-Covid World Stats